bockp/Edge-Detection-project/edge.md

 **Eq.8: Gaussian filter[^CAN1986]**

-Several modification where done to the model in order to improve its efficiency, such as the Deriche modification, allowing the model to treat an infinite extend.
+Several modifications were made to the model in order to improve its efficiency, such as the Deriche modification, allowing the model to use higher threshold values.
 This lead to a change to the efficiency of the Canny method, according to the values considered after a Fourier transformation, leading to the development of a new fonction with only one constant parameter α[^DER1987] [Eq.9], also called the Ding modification, able to take into account pixels under the low threshold value in order to correct edge disruptions[^DIN2001].

 ![Eq.9](images/Deriche_equation.png)